-One of the most commonly asked questions we are fielding at the moment is with regards to transferring funds from pre-existing Cash and/or Stocks & Shares ISAs into a new Innovative Finance ISA (IFISA) when they go live from 6 April 2016.
-How will this work?
+One of the most commonly asked questions we are fielding at the moment is with regards to transferring funds from pre-existing Cash and/or Stocks & Shares ISAs into a new Innovative Finance ISA (IFISA).
+How does this work?
 What will the limit be?
 How many IFISAs can be opened within each financial year, and with how many different peer-to-peer lending (P2P) platforms?

 How will transferring money into an IFISA work?

-It is now almost certain that there will not be a mechanism for investors with peer-to-peer lending platforms to transfer pre-existing P2P loans with their provider into a new IFISA once they are available.
-Although still to be confirmed, this is an industry-wide ruling, and Lending Works’ hands are essentially tied.
-What’s more, you will only be able to contribute new funds into one IFISA, held with one P2P lending platform up to the annual allowance of £15,240 for the next financial year (2016/17).
+Unfortunately, there is not a mechanism for investors with peer-to-peer lending platforms to transfer pre-existing P2P loans with their provider into a new IFISA once they are available.
+This is an industry-wide ruling, and Lending Works’ hands are essentially tied.
+What’s more, you will only be able to contribute new funds into one IFISA, held with one P2P lending platform up to the annual allowance (£15,240 for the current financial year (2016/17)).

-However, funds accumulated within ISAs from a different category over previous financial years, as it stands, appear to be eligible for transfer to an IFISA, with no upper limit.
-So this means that if you have saved, say, £100,000 in a Cash ISA with a bank over time, it will all be classified as ‘old’ ISA funds come 6th April, and, after that, you will be able to transfer some or all of this money into one or more IFISAs, spread across multiple platforms if you choose.
+However, funds accumulated within ISAs from a different category over previous financial years, as it stands, are eligible for transfer to an IFISA, with no upper limit.
+So this means that if you have saved, say, £100,000 in a Cash ISA with a bank over time, it will all be classified as ‘old’ ISA funds, and you will be able to transfer some or all of this money into one or more IFISAs, spread across multiple platforms if you choose.
 And earn interest at the respective platform’s rates on all of it!